ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 Function | Use
 --- | ---
-`retrieveSubscriptions(success, failure)` | Gets the tags that are subscribed by the device.
+`retrieveSubscriptions(success, failure)` | Retrieves the tags that are subscribed by the device.
-`retrieveAvailableTags(success, failure)` | Gets all the available tags for the backend mobile application.
+`retrieveAvailableTags(success, failure)` | Retrieves all the available tags for the backend mobile application.
 `subscribe(tag, success, failure)` | Subscribes to a particular backend mobile application tag.
 `unsubscribe(tag, success, failure)` | Unsubscribes from an backend mobile application tag.
-`registerDevice(settings, success, failure)` | Registers the device on to the IMFPush Notification Server.
+`registerDevice(settings, success, failure)` | Registers the device with the IMFPush Notification Server.
 `unregisterDevice(success, failure)` | Unregisters the device from the IMFPush Notification Server.
 `registerNotificationsCallback(callback)` | Registers a callback for when a notification arrives on the device.